Tim Dini

 Monitoring and Managing Online Reviews

+In most cases there isn’t usually a huge pool of reviews for each individual business.
 So, if a review is extravagant in its praise of a business, or ruthlessly skewers it based on a single customer’s experience, it doesn’t necessarily accurately reflect what’s really going on with that business.

 As the pool of reviews grows larger, however, exceedingly positive and negative reviews will balance each other out and users of the social comment site can have a more realistic understanding of what they can expect if they use that business.